14 Combined Loads

 QH = First moment of area about the horizontal axis passing through the point of interest [m3, in.3]

-IV = Area moment of inertia about the vertical centroidal axis [m4, in.4]
+IV = Area moment of inertia about the vertical centroidal axis of the cross-section [m4, in.4]

-IH = Area moment of inertia about the horizontal centroidal axis [m4, in.4]
+IH = Area moment of inertia about the horizontal centroidal axis of the cross-section [m4, in.4]

 Figure 14.9: Both directions of transverse shear force applied to a bar and the corresponding cuts on the cross-section used to find Q.